 - Task Analysis - we break down larger behaviors into smaller tasks, then teach each task individually in order to increase mastery and fluidity of the larger behavior.

-Like all our ABA programs, we only hire the best providers, are family focused, use a fun, naturalistic approach and are extremely responsive with our families.
+Like all our ABA programs, we only hire the , are , use a and are with our families.